preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/settings/analytics/index.rst

 To add a dimension, do the following:

 1. Select the property.
 2. In the dimension list, select "Create dimension".
+If the dimension is already created, you can map another property to it.
 3. Click the plus.

 To remove a dimension, just click the dust bin. **Important!** Read the note at the bottom carefully.